 He also created cartoons for the Texas Longhorns’ mascot “Bevo.”

-Not only being the former president of the American Association of Editorial Cartoons, Chase authored 5 books.
+He was not only the former president of the American Association of Editorial Cartoons, but Chase also authored 5 books.

 John Churchill Chase Street

 The small street named for him in the Warehouse District was created after his death.
 This street was formerly a section of the street Calliope.